CZ-NIC/fred-docs/AdminManual/AdministrativeTasks/Objects.rst

 Unblock a domain
 ~~~~~~~~~~~~~~~~

-To remove blocking statuses from a domain, follow this procedure:
+To remove blocking flags from a domain, follow this procedure:

 #.
 In the WebAdmin, :ref:`view domain's details <view-objects-details>` and
    click the :guilabel:`Unblock` button at the bottom.